Updated: Feb 10

-Big decision can be tricky because there're emotionally charged and in those situations the ego voice, logical mind, conditioned thinking (what you've been taught to think), and advice from others all start to play out in your mind and pretty soon it feels like all of this dialogue has deteriorated into an argument between yourself and...yourself.
+Big decisions can be tricky because they're often emotionally charged and in those situations the ego voice, logical mind, conditioned thinking (what you've been taught to think), and advice from others all start to play out in your mind, and pretty soon it feels like all of this dialogue has deteriorated into an argument between yourself and...yourself.
 At moments like these it's important to have a strategy, or referee—a way to send incorrect or fear-based information to the sidelines so that you can clearly hear your intuition/higher guidance/inner wisdom and make the best decisions for yourself and everyone else involved.

 Here's what works for me: